changrita1114/python-api-challenge/README.md

 * Save a CSV of all retrieved data and a PNG image for each scatter plot.

 #### Results
-As expected, the weather becomes siginigicantly warmer as one approaches to the equator.
+As expected, the weather becomes siginigicantly warmer as one approaches the equator.
 Humidity, cloudiness and wind speed are not related to latitude changes.
 Please find out more information in the [visualization website](https://changrita1114.github.io/Web-Design-Challenge/).
 #### Part II - VacationPy
 Jupyter-gmaps and the Google Places API were used for working with weather data to plan future vacations.

-* A heat map was created that displays the humidity for every city from the part I of the project.
+* A heat map was created that displays the humidity for every city from part I of the project.
 ![alt heatmap](https://github.com/changrita1114/python-api-challenge/blob/master/WeatherPy/13_heatmap_01.png)
 * The DataFrame was narrowed down to find my ideal weather condition.
 For example:
     * A max temperature lower than 80 degrees but higher than 75.